 Top DJ Mixers Comparison Chart

-Below you’ll find a brief comparison of the top five models of beginner mixers I’ve reviewed.
+Below you’ll find a brief comparison of the best five models of DJ mixers I’ve reviewed along with my rating.

 |Product Name||Image||Weight||EQ Band||Rating|

 |Gemini MM1||1.2lb||2 Band|

 Best Mixers For Beginners Reviewed by DJ Equipped

 Let’s jump into the good stuff and review each of the 5 in detail so you can which one suits your DJing style.